jumpingjoy/watchnationpro/apple-watch-6-review.md

 Our rating: ★★★★★ | 😎

-**Weight:** The watch's weight is moderately designed at 47.1g, which is customary to wear all the time.
+** Weight:** The watch's Weight is moderately designed at 47.1g, which is customary to wear all the time.

 #### How stylish Apple watch series 6 series looks?
 Can the looks be customized??

 Our rating: ★★★★★ | 😎

 Display customization: Allow you to customize your screens to show battery status, notification, time, date, and more.
 Apple watch series 6 comes with a variety of watch faces.
-You can customized too.
+You can customize too.
 The watch face displays time, metrics of different activities, and other details on the home screen.
 For example, the Activity analog watch face shows the Activity progress and analog watch in the display.

 Apart from this watch face, I would like to mention some more watch faces you can try.

-The following watch faces are available like:
+The following watch faces are available:

 * Activity digital
 * Artist